librocco/librocco/apps/web-client/README.md

     -   an actual Svelte, writable, store
     -   on subscribe, it opens subscription to the note's (in db) state
     -   each time the note in db updates, the update is streamed to update the internal state store
-    -   additionally, it it intentionally a writable store, allowing for explicit updates, for UI only states, as we'll explore below
+    -   additionally, it is intentionally a writable store, allowing for explicit updates, for UI only states, as we'll explore below
 -   `displayState` store is a "synthetic" store:
     -   doesn't really hold a value, but satisfies a Svelte store interface and the store contract, by exposing `subscribe`, `set` and `update` methods
     -   serves as a wrapper around the `internalState` store: